Generic name: exenatide (Bydureon) (ex EN a tide)

 Stop using this medicine and call your doctor at once if you have:

-pain, itching, warmth, swelling, skin sores, blisters, skin changes, or a hard lump where the injection was given;
+pain, warmth, swelling, an open wound or scab, or other skin changes where the injection was given;

-low blood sugar--headache, hunger, sweating, irritability, dizziness, nausea, fast heart rate, and feeling anxious or shaky; or
+low blood sugar--headache, hunger, sweating, irritability, dizziness, fast heart rate, and feeling anxious or shaky; or

 Common side effects may include: